barrage/ragu-chat-api/docs/BONVOYAGE.md

    is starting and ending.
 At this point the trip is read-only, meaning the user can chat with their assistant about it, but cannot make any changes to the trip's properties until they start it.
 4. The traveler starts the trip and, if using a personal vehicle, provides the start mileage.
-5. The traveler uploads expenses and optionally chats with their assistant about the trip.
+5. The traveler uploads receipts of expenses made on the trip.
 6. The traveler ends the trip and, if using a personal vehicle, provides the end mileage.
+7. The traveler verifies, i.e. makes sure all the expenses made on the trip have the correct amount, currency, and description.
+They then generate the trip report which gets delivered to them via email, which they can then submit to their company accounting department for reimbursement.

+Travel managers can create a trip directly without going through the process of issuing a travel request, skipping steps 1 and 2.